 The design, number and size of bins can be calculated once an estimate of the number and weight of mortalities has been determined.
+Average daily death losses are located in Table 2.
+These average values may have to be modified to reflect different housing alternatives and management systems.
 Appendix B contains these calculations.